wiremock/wiremock.org/_site/docs/https.md

 ---
 description: >
-    WireMock can optionally accept requests over HTTPS using self-signed or custom certificates.
-    By default it will serve its own self-signed TLS certificate.
+    Optional HTTPS transport
 ---

 # Serving HTTPs

-WireMock can optionally accept requests over HTTPs.
-By default it will serve its own self-signed TLS certificate, but this can be overridden if required by providing a keystore containing another certificate.
+As an option, WireMock can accept requests over HTTPs.
+By default, it serves its own self-signed TLS certificate, but you can override it as needed by providing a keystore containing another certificate.

 ## Handling HTTPS requests